gumyr/build123d/docs/installation.rst

 			├── Face at 0x165e88218f0, Center(0.5, 1.0, 0.0)
 			└── Face at 0x165eb21ee70, Center(0.5, 1.0, 3.0)

-Special notes on Apple Silicon intalls
+Special notes on Apple Silicon installs
 ----------------------------------------------

 Due to some dependencies not being available via pip, there is a bit of a hacky work around for Apple Silicon installs (M1 or M2 ARM64 architecture machines - if you aren't sure, try `uname -p` in a terminal and see if it returns arm).
 Specifically the cadquery-ocp dependency fails to resolve at install time.
 The error looks something like this: